 Potential cumulative effects on air quality and climate between the Proposed Development and other developments in the vicinity were also considered as part of this assessment.
-The developments considered as part of the cumulative effect assessment are described in Section 2.4 of this EIAR.
-The forestry works (felling/planting) associated with the Proposed Development will be carried out under the relevant guidance and under licence from the Forestry Service and full details are set out in Section 4.3.10 of this EIAR in conjunction with the replanting assessment included as Appendix 4-3.
+The developments considered as part of the cumulative effect assessment are described in Section 2.7 of this EIAR.
+The forestry works (felling/planting) associated with the Proposed Development will be carried out under the relevant guidance and under licence from the Forestry Service and full details are set out in Section 4.3.16 of this EIAR in conjunction with the Assessment of Forestry Replacement Lands included as Appendix 4-6.
 No projects or plans were identified that would be incompatible with the proposed replanting or give rise to significant cumulative impacts.